ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 ---

-* When the indexing behavior is set to `FieldIndexing.Exact`,
-  RavenDB will use the Default Exact Analyzer called `KeywordAnalyzer`.
+* When the indexing behavior is set to `FieldIndexing.Exact`, RavenDB will use the Default Exact Analyzer.
+  By default, this analyzer is the `KeywordAnalyzer`.

-* This analyzer treats the entire content of the index-field as a single token, preserving the original text's case and ensuring no transformations, such as case normalization or stemming, are applied.
+* _KeywordAnalyzer_ treats the entire content of the index-field as a single token, preserving the original text's case and ensuring no transformations, such as case normalization or stemming, are applied.
   The field's value is indexed exactly as provided, enabling precise, case-sensitive matching at query time.

+* To customize a different analyzer that will serve as your Default Exact Analyzer,
+  set the [Indexing.Analyzers.Exact.Default ](../server/configuration/indexing-configuration#indexing.analyzers.exact.default) configuration key.

 * Given the same sample text from above, _KeywordAnalyzer_ will produce a single token:
   `[The quick brown fox jumped over the lazy dogs, Bob@hotmail.com 123432.]`

 {CODE use_exact_analyzer@Indexes\Analyzers.cs /}

-* To customize a different analyzer that will serve as your Default Exact Analyzer,
-  set the [Indexing.Analyzers.Exact.Default ](../server/configuration/indexing-configuration#indexing.analyzers.exact.default) configuration key.

 {NOTE/}
 {NOTE: }